How to build a high performance team

 How to be strategic?
 First, you need to apply a strategic high performance model.
 Second, you need to build a team using principles of strategic human resources and behaviour.

-To help you apply these approaches, let me introduce you to the Champion Team Formula and STARMAP.
+To help you apply these approaches, let me introduce you to the Champion Team Formula.

 The Champion Team Formula is built upon my view that getting people to perform to their best requires a strategic approach to people development and performance.
 In other words, it’s not just about throwing in an advert for a new employee and hoping for the best, or sending your people on a leadership course.